AlexanderPotiagalov/AlexanderPotiagalov/README.md

 # Hi there, I'm Alexander Potiagalov 👋

-I'm a Computer Science student and passionate full-stack developer from Vancouver, BC.
+I'm a Computer Science student at SFU and passionate full-stack developer from Vancouver, BC.
 I thrive at the intersection of AI, software engineering, and business—building tools that make job seeking, investing, and everyday interaction smarter.

 ### 🌐 Connect with me
 [🌍 Portfolio](https://alexanderpotiagalov.github.io) •